 For the 38 facilities that recover gas, we use avoided methane emissions calculated from the volume of recovered gas reported to the EPA Landfill Methane Outreach Program (LMOP) in 2019 together with posterior and GHGRP emissions to calculate a posterior and reported recovery efficiency, respectively.
 We find a low correlation (R2 = 0.17) between the efficiencies that does not depend on facility size but improves slightly for facilities constructed within the last decade (R2 = 0.31).
 The average posterior recovery efficiency of 0.50 (0.33 - 0.54) is much smaller than the GHGRP mean of 0.61, and both are much smaller than the 0.75 default (EPA, 2022a).
 Across the six landfill gas facilities at the top 10 methane-producing landfills, we find a mean posterior recovery efficiency of 0.33 that is half the GHGRP value of 0.65.
 Indeed, four of the six facilities report methane emission and recovery values consistent with efficiencies larger than the 0.75 default.
 We find a similar but still lower efficiency at the Seminole Road MSW Landfill (landfill 8) and a marginally higher recovery efficiency only at Sampson County Disposal, LLC (10).

 We consider in detail the 34 facilities for which posterior emissions show a significant 50% difference from the GHGRP.
 We find larger emissions for 29 of these facilities, with the largest discrepancies occurring in nine of the top 10 methane-producing landfills.
 Three of these nine facilities experienced significant operational changes in the last decade.
 The South Shelby (landfill 2 in Figure 5) and South Side (3) Landfills constructed large landfill gas facilities in 2019 (EPA LMOP, 2019; Russell, 2019), suggesting that emissions from gas infrastructure development may be large.
-The City of Dothan Sanitary Landfill (6) has been full since 2014 (Wise, 2019).
+The City of Dothan Sanitary Landfill (6) has been full since 2014, when it stopped accepting most trash (Wise, 2019).
 Reported emissions peaked at 7.4 Gg a-1 that year (EPA GHGRP, 2019), a value almost five times smaller than our posterior emissions, suggesting that the first order decay model is inadequate to reproduce methane emissions over time.
 We also find a record of air quality and landfill standard violations at these 34 facilities.
 At the West Miramar Sanitary Landfill (b), a leak emitting 8662 ppm methane was recorded in November 2019 (San Diego Air Pollution Control District, 2019).
 The Sussex County Landfill in Virginia was fined USD 99000 in 2016 for failing to address cracks in the landfill cover (Vera, 2016).
 We find emissions 2.3 (1.6 - 3.4) times larger than reported.
 Lastly, the Newby Island Landfill (h), received 30 violation notices from 2014 to 2020, including for gas collection system shutdowns (Bay Area Air Quality Management District, 2022).

 There are five facilities for which our posterior emissions are significantly smaller than the 2019 GHGRP by 50%.
 Three report large decreases in estimated methane emissions from 2019 to 2020 that result from changed methodology.
 The updated estimates are consistent with our posterior emissions within error estimates in two cases and within 30% of our posterior emissions in the third case.